rigwild/live-append-gcloud/live-append-cloud-pubsub/README.md

 # Live append

-A real-time webpage content synchronization using WebSockets and a Redis PubSub.
+A real-time webpage content synchronization using WebSockets and Cloud Pub/Sub.

 This is just for fun to play with Google Cloud.
 It should be covered by the free tier quota.